Tricky c questions and answers

 Explanation:

-Every c program start with main function and terminate with null statement.
-But #pragma startup can call function just before main function and #pragma exit
+Every C program typically begins execution with the main function and concludes with a null statement.
+However, the #pragma startup directive allows for the invocation of a function just before the main function, and similarly, #pragma exit provides a mechanism to call a function at program termination.

 (13) What will be output if you will compile and execute the following c code?